-Europe welcomes Ukrainian refugees — others, not so much
+Europe welcomes Ukrainian refugees — others, less so

 Videos shared on social media posted under the hashtag #AfricansinUkraine allegedly showed African students being held back from boarding trains out of Ukraine — to make space for Ukrainians.

-In Poland, Ruchir Kataria, an Indian volunteer, told the Associated Press on Sunday that his compatriots were stuck on the Ukrainian side of the border crossing leading into Medyka, Poland.
-They were told to go to Romania hundreds of kilometers away, he said, after they had already made long journeys on foot to the border, not eating for three days.
+In Poland, Ruchir Kataria, an Indian volunteer, told the Associated Press on Sunday that his compatriots got stuck on the Ukrainian side of the border crossing leading into Medyka, Poland.
+In Ukraine, they were initially told to go to Romania hundreds of kilometers away, he said, after they had already made long journeys on foot to the border, not eating for three days.
+Finally, on Monday they got through.

-Another group of Indian citizens who managed to cross into Poland were being denied a place to stay in shelters set up by Polish authorities and charities, according to Kataria’s wife, Magdalena Barcik, who is working with him to help those fleeing.

-Barcik said the Indian group was told that the help was reserved for Ukrainians.

 Vanessa Gera in Warsaw, Poland, and Justin Spike in Budapest, Hungary, contributed to this report.

-Note: An earlier version of this story erroneously attributed a quote to President Rumen Radev, instead of Prime Minister Kiril Petkov who said it.